aws-samples/amazon-sagemaker-image-based-transformers-examples/README.md

 Here is an example of each task, so that you can get an idea of what each one does.

 ### Text to Image
-Prompt:  A dog running in a field of flowers.
+#### Prompt:  A dog running in a field of flowers.

 ![A dog running in a field of flowers.](images/dog_in_field.png)
 ### Image Inpainting
 First, manually create a mask to focus the algorithm on a part of an image.
 The blacked out part of the image is frozen, and will not be changed by the algoritm.
+Here, we want to keep the background, but swap out the dog.

 ![A dog running in a field of flowers.](images/dog_in_field.png)  ![A masked dog.](images/dog_mask.png)

-Prompt:  A cat running in a field of flowers.
+#### Prompt:  A cat running in a field of flowers.

 ![A cat running in a field of flowers.](images/cat_in_field.png)

 ### Image to Image
+Here, we start with a simplistic cat drawing, and we want to enhance the image according to the prompt.

-Prompt: 3D render, highly detailed, cat!
+#### Prompt: 3D render, highly detailed, cat!

 ![A simple cat.](images/pre_cat.png)  ![A complex cat.](images/post_cat.png)